-Khoa Lak is Thailand's stunning area of coastline and has become a premiere destination for anyone looking for a relaxing beach getaway.
+Khoa Lak is Thailand’s stunning coastline area and has become a premiere destination for anyone looking for a relaxing beach getaway.
 Located in the Phang Nga province, Khoa Lak has something for everyone.
-From bustling tourist destinations to quiet, secluded beaches, you'll find unique experiences, one-of-a-kind dining, and natural beauty along forty kilometres of coastline.
+From bustling tourist destinations to quiet, secluded beaches, you’ll find unique experiences, one-of-a-kind dining, and natural beauty along forty kilometres of coastline.

 Khao Lak Beaches

 1. Bang Niang Beach

 If you’re looking for a smaller beach with stunning sunset views and calm waters for swimming or snorkelling, Bang Niang beach is the perfect holiday destination.
 Although this beach is less developed than others in Khoa Lak, it quickly grows and offers many hotels, souvenir shops, and dining options.
 You can also stop by a massage parlour, optician, or the tsunami museum, and there’s a unique marketplace open on Mondays, Wednesdays, and Saturdays.
 This is also a longer beach with plenty of trees, so it is perfect for a quiet stroll in the shade.

 2. Pakarang Cape

 This is another quieter destination that still offers plenty to do and see.
 It’s well known for its selection of five-star hotels and surfing during the low season, which runs from June to November.
 Be sure to check out Krua Rim Tang, a popular Thai restaurant on the road to the cape.
 There are also high-quality restaurants to the north and south, and the cape juts into the sea so you’ll have a view of the surrounding beaches.

 3. Khuk Khak Beach